sarthak-wadhawan/linear-reg/README.md

 # linear-reg
-A Linear Regression model that uses batch Gradient Descent, fine-tunes weights and biases and outsmarts overfitting through early stopping and L2 Regularization.
+A Linear Regression model that outsmarts overfitting